Super Eagles Beat Tunisia in Five-goal Thriller to Book Knockout Ticket

 Duro Ikhazuagbe

-In the 74th minute, the North Africans pulled a goal back courtesy of a header off a free kick.
+In the 74th minute, the North Africans pulled a goal back on 74 minutes courtesy of a header off a free kick.

 They then made the match a lot more interesting when they netted from the penalty spot after VAR ruled a handball against Bright Osayi-Samuel.